braze-inc/braze-docs/_docs/_api/endpoints/cdi/get_job_sync_status.md

 ## Query parameters

-Note that each call to this endpoint will return 10 items.
+Each call to this endpoint will return 10 items.
 For an integration with more than 10 syncs, use the `Link` header to retrieve the data on the next page as shown in the following example response.

 | Parameter | Required | Data Type | Description |
 |---|---|---|---|